 IMAGE: Liliane Lijn, Koan – Cuts III, 1971.
 Screenprint with collage on paper, 22 x 31 1/2 inches (55.9 x 80 cm).
 Collection of the Nasher Museum of Art at Duke University, Durham, North Carolina.
 Gift of Mr. Kenneth Dorman, 1980.104.3. © Liliane Lijn.
 All Rights Reserved, DACS, London and ARS, New York, New York.
 All Rights Reserved, DACS, London and ARS, New York.
 Photo by Peter Paul Geoffrion.

-Drawn primarily from the Nasher Museum’s vast collection of prints, Colour Correction examines a moment when artists adopted, and adapted, the screenprint technique during an extremely fertile period of experimentation and productivity in the United States and Great Britain.
-Coinciding with a confluence of social upheaval, political turmoil and artistic change and exchange, Colour Correction illustrates what many art historians consider to be the “golden age” of screenprinting.
-The exhibition includes more than 100 works by 40 artists─from the playful Pop art of Andy Warhol and Eduardo Paolozzi to the scathing political critiques of May Stevens to the minimalist abstractions and optical exercises in visual perception by artists such as Richard Anuszkiewicz, William T. Williams and Liliane Lijn.
+Drawn primarily from the Nasher Museum’s vast collection of prints, Colour Correction examined a moment when artists adopted, and adapted, the screenprint technique during an extremely fertile period of experimentation and productivity in the United States and Great Britain.
+Coinciding with a confluence of social upheaval, political turmoil and artistic change and exchange, Colour Correction illustrated what many art historians consider to be the “golden age” of screenprinting.
+The exhibition included more than 100 works by 40 artists─from the playful Pop art of Andy Warhol and Eduardo Paolozzi to the scathing political critiques of May Stevens to the minimalist abstractions and optical exercises in visual perception by artists such as Richard Anuszkiewicz, William T. Williams and Liliane Lijn.

 AUDIO GUIDE FOR COLOUR CORRECTION